Johannett321/WPNginxMariaDB/readme.md

 # Deploy guide

+## Pre-deployment

+The Safespring instances must first be started to be able deploy the environment.
+Start the "Master V3" instance, the "Worker 1" instance and the "Elastic Stack" instance.
+Wait a few minutes, and then you can proceed with the deployment.

+## Deployment

 ### Setup the Terraform workers

 The first step is to run the following commands from the master to create the Safespring worker instances.